sami-haq99/sami-haq99.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at Dept of Software and Computer Engineering, College of Electrical and Mechanical Engeneering in NUST.
-Prior to that, I got my MS Software Engineering degree from NUST in 2018, I have been working with different organizations as Sofware Engineering since 2013.
+Prior to that, I got my MS Software Engineering degree from NUST in 2018, I have been working with different organizations as Software Engineer since 2013.

 My research interests lie in Natural Language Processing (NLP), especially text classification, information extraction, and neural machine translation.